nuvla/documentation/docs/nuvla/workflows/workflow-update.md

 ### Application definition update

 Similarly to the [Docker Image Update](#image-docker-update) workflow, Clara might also simply decide to change an application definition in Nuvla.
-For example, she might want to change the Docker compose file, or the default values of environment variables, or expose different URLs.
+For example, she might want to change the Docker compose file or Kubernetes manifest, or the default values of environment variables, or expose different URLs.
 The same process as the [Docker Image Update](#image-docker-update) workflow is recommended where Clara works on her own until she is satisfied that the application definition (aka module) is ready for production.
 At this time, she publishes the application definition, triggering the notification to Alices that a new version as available for application deployments she has running.

 ### Manual Update